-- (c) the Chief Forensic Psychiatrist is satisfied that - (i) the admission of the prisoner or detainee is necessary for his or her care or treatment; and - (ii) adequate facilities and staff exist at the secure mental health unit for the appropriate care and treatment of the prisoner or detainee. - (4) If the Chief Forensic Psychiatrist is not satisfied of the matters specified in subsection (2)(b) or subsection (3)(c), the Secretary, after considering the written reasons of the Chief Forensic Psychiatrist for not being so satisfied, may request the Secretary of the responsible Department in relation to the Mental Health Act 2013 to review the decision of the Chief Forensic Psychiatrist. - (5) If following a review of a decision undertaken on a request made under subsection (4) the Secretary of the responsible Department in relation to the Mental Health Act 2013 agrees to the making of a direction under subsection (2) or (3), the Director may make that direction despite the matters specified in subsection (2)(b) or (3)(c) not being satisfied.
+- (c) the Chief Psychiatrist is satisfied that - (i) the admission of the prisoner or detainee is necessary for his or her care or treatment; and - (ii) adequate facilities and staff exist at the secure mental health unit for the appropriate care and treatment of the prisoner or detainee. - If the Chief Psychiatrist is not satisfied of the (4) matters specified in subsection (2)(b) subsection (3)(c), the Secretary, after considering the written reasons of the Chief Psychiatrist for not being so satisfied, may request the Secretary of the responsible Department in relation to the Mental Health Act 2013 to review the decision of the Chief Psychiatrist. - (5) If following a review of a decision undertaken on a request made under subsection (4) the Secretary of the responsible Department in relation to the Mental Health Act 2013 agrees to the making of a direction under subsection (2) or (3), the Director may make that direction despite the matters specified in subsection (2)(b) or (3)(c) not being satisfied. - (6) A prisoner or detainee admitted to a secure mental health unit under a direction under s.
+36A subsection (3) may be detained in the secure mental health unit for no longer than the period specified in the direction or, if the Secretary of the responsible Department in relation to the Mental Health Act 2013 has agreed on a review under subsection (4) to the making of the direction, no longer than the period specified in that agreement.